firefly-iii/firefly-iii/readme.md

 ### Features
 Most importantly...

-* Firefly can import any CSV file, so migrating from other systems is easy.
 * Firefly runs on your own server, so you are fully in control of your data.
-It will not contact other sites or servers.
+It will not contact other sites or servers;
+* You can import from over 2500 financial providers, in 55 countries when you enable the [Spectre API](https://www.saltedge.com/solutions_for_finapps);
+* You can import CSV files from practically any bank;
 * If you feel you’re missing something you can just ask me and I’ll add it!

 But actually, it features: